aeraglyx/ahk/README.md

 # AutoHotkey Scripts

 My janky scripts for improved eFFiCieNcY.
-Made for v2, get AHK here - https://www.autohotkey.com/
+Made for [AHK v2](https://www.autohotkey.com).

-The rest of this *readme* is kinda out of date since v2 refactor...
+The rest of this *readme* is a bit out of date since the v2 refactor...

-## Main Script `ax_main.ahk`
+## Main Script `main.ahk`

 This is the script that calls other sub-scripts and contains the most important hotkeys.

 Some of the functionality:
-- Quick app launcher (includes finding the newest Blender version)
+- App launcher to mimic parts of my [Linux dotfiles](https://github.com/aeraglyx/dotfiles)
 - Search on Google, Wolfram Alpha, YouTube, Spotify
 - Switches for Night light & Focus assist
 - Hotkeys for AE, LaTeX, Python